bevy-cheatbook/bevy-cheatbook/src/programming/intro-data.md

 more difficult to work with your data and limit performance.
 Instead, you should make things granular, when different pieces of data may be accessed independently.

 For example, represent the player in your game as an entity, composed of separate component types (separate `struct`s) for things like the health, XP, or whatever is relevant to your game.
-You can also attach standard Bevy components like [`Transform`][bevy::Transform] ([transforms explained][cb::transform]) to it.
+You can also attach standard Bevy components like [`Transform`] ([transforms explained][cb::transform]) to it.

 Then, each piece of functionality (each [system][cb::system]) can just [query][cb::query] for the data it needs.
 Common functionality (like a